Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 1. During the initial stages of writing the script, the functions were created and ran on the site individually.
 It was then combined into one sheet where possible.

 2. As the quizzes vary in difficultly, the structure of questions varied also.
 As such it became a conscious decision for the questions not to be combined into one quiz.
-In reflection, the use of ‘fetch ()’ method and web APIs would provide a more sufficient and effective solution to presenting differing question based on difficulty.

-3. The developer was unable to find a solution to successfully run multiple functions from one JavaScript.
+3. The developer was unable to find a solution to successfully run multiple functions from one external script.
 While each worked individually, when combined into one file; some functions would not execute successfully, whereas others would.

 **Potential Fix:**

 Implement the fetch(); method with the use of a Web API to the JS source code.
+In reflection, the use of ‘fetch ();’ method and web APIs would provide a more sufficient and effective solution to presenting different questions based on difficulty.
 This will be considered and implemented in future projects.

 ## 7. Deployment